-- " Where used, the bedding must be clean, soft and dry.
+- " The bedding must be clean, soft and dry.
 An adequate layer is required to absorb the droppings of the chick.
-The thickness depends on the type of bedding used. - " When placed in a barn/brooder house, the barn/brooder house must be pre-heated in advance to ensure that the body temperature of the chick remains the same from hatchery transfer time, until they can regulate their body temperature. - " Drinking lines or the water delivery system must be ready to be adjusted to ensure that an adequate water supply is immediately available for the birds.
+The thickness depends on the type of bedding used. - " The barn must be pre-heated in advance to ensure that the body temperature of the chick remains the same from hatchery transfer time, until they can regulate their body temperature. - " Drinking lines must be ready to be adjusted to ensure that an adequate water supply is immediately available for the birds.